-8.9 hyperref
+8.11 hyperref

-The hyperref package enables you to make workable links in your pdf output.
+The hyperref package (Rahtz et al., 2022) enables you to make workable links in your pdf output.
 The package is loaded by

+'''

 \usepackage{hyperref}

+'''

 When you use hyperref all the cross-links in your document becomes clickable and allows you to move around in the document.
 The table of contents is also clickable by default as are any references.
-In addition, you have access to the command $\href{} \$ which allow you to produce links to web URLs outside of your document.
-To show an example how this works we can set up a link to T_EX StackExchange
+In addition, you have access to the command \href{}} which allow you to produce links to web URLs outside of your document.
+To show an example how this works we can set up a link to TeX StackExchange

+'''

 \href{http://tex.stackexchange.com}{\TeX\ StackExchange}

+'''